How to Make Perfectly Hard-Boiled Eggs

-Howard Helmer, eggspert and Guinness World Record holder for omelet-making, shares tips on how to properly hard-cook (not boil) eggs.
+Howard Helmer, eggspert and Guinness World Record holder for omelet-making, shares tips on how to properly hard-boil eggs.

-According to a survey from the American Egg Board, 84 percent of moms rate their knowledge of hard-cooking eggs as excellent or good, yet more than 7 out of 10 moms do not know how to properly prepare hard-cooked eggs.
+According to a survey from the American Egg Board, 84 percent of moms rate their knowledge of hard-boiling eggs as excellent or good, yet more than 7 out of 10 moms do not know how to properly prepare hard-boiled eggs.

 - Place eggs in saucepan large enough to hold them in a single layer.
 Add cold water to cover eggs by 1 inch.
 Heat over high heat just to boiling.